RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-2.md

 my opinion, Gabi's shot is less believable than Euron sniping one of Daenerys's dragons.
 Euron at least had a stable relatively platform and a big target with no collateral damage to worry about.

+Someone on Reddit is adamant that her godlike shooting accuracy is well established, writing "She picks up a rifle, and hits two KIAs with near perfect precision, and would have hit a third if it was not for Falco.
+This established that she has godlike accuracy, and is part of her character."
+This is horseshit.
+The targets she hits are at short-to-medium range, from a stable shooting position, with predictably moving targets (or stationary, in the case of Sasha) and no possibility of collateral damage.
+I don't agree at all.

 ## Pieck